-I do know that in the first three months, I didn’t want to bring anybody down.
-I withheld the diagnosis from my wife and kids for 3 months.
+In the first three months, I didn’t want to bring anybody down.
+For this reason, I withheld the diagnosis from my wife and kids for 3 months.
 I did this because I knew that they would be sad and worried, all those emotions and there was nothing I or they could do about curing MS. I found myself worrying about my future a lot, not concerned with what may happen to me, but what I might miss out on in life.
-I came to the conclusion that I needed to accomplish some stuff that I’d been dreaming about my whole life.
+In the end, I came to the conclusion that I needed to accomplish some stuff that I’d been dreaming about my whole life.”

-In 2002, I graduated with my Bachelor’s Degree in Anthropology and in 2011 I got my Master’s Degree in Anthropology with a focus on Archaeology.
-I worked in the federal service as an archaeologist until 2017, when short-term memory troubles, attention deficits, and not being able to walk long enough to do field work caused me to retire.
+In 2002, Matt McCollor graduated with my Bachelor’s Degree in Anthropology and in 2011.
+He earned his Master’s Degree in Anthropology with a focus on Archaeology.
+Subsequently, he worked in the federal service as an archaeologist until 2017.
+At that time, short-term memory troubles, attention deficits, and not being able to walk long enough to do field work caused him to retire.

 Traveling to different cities, checking out museums, touring Civil War sites and other historic features of the country became a big part of my life.
 Since I no longer work, I have traveled extensively.
-I have driven from one side of the country to the other, watching baseball games, visiting grave sites of US presidents, touring historical sites and attending archaeological conferences.
+For example, I have driven from one side of the country to the other.
+I have been able to watch baseball games, visit grave sites of US presidents, tour historical sites and attending archaeological conferences.
 While I travel, I need to constantly keep aware of handicap accessible rooms in hotels, access to museums and baseball fields, pretty much everywhere I want to visit.
 I use a wheelchair, so this became just one of the many steps I need to take when planning a trip.